Exploring New Career Opportunities After Retiring from Health Care: A Guide to a Fulfilling Next Chapter

 5. Increase Your Earning Potential

-While retirement often comes with financial adjustments, a new career can offer opportunities to increase your earning potential.
+While retirement often comes with financial adjustments, a new career can provide opportunities to increase your earning potential.
 By leveraging your health care background in a new context, you can negotiate competitive salaries or set your rates if you’re working as a consultant or freelancer.

 6. Stay Mentally Active